Minton, Shropshire: Famous residents

 The Oscar-nominated actor, Pete Postlethwaite, lived at Yew Tree Cottage in Minton for many years before moving to the village of More near Bishop's Castle.
 "I do love Shropshire," he was quoted as saying.
 "Whenever I get home, my shoulders drop by two inches.
 The only reason I’ve been able to do the things I’ve done is because I have my family and Shropshire to come home to.
 They’ve made everything else possible."

 The Minton surname

 The Shropshire surname of Minton originates from the name of the hamlet although resources seem to disagree as to its earliest occurrence.
 Some point to Jordan de Minton, who was mentioned in the Pipe Rolls of Northumberland in 1169.
 However, the Rev R W Eyton in his book, 'The Antiquities of Shropshire' identifies Walter de Miniton (later Walter de Muneton) as the first tenant of Minton or Muneton as the site was then known.
 Subsequent Mintons of note include Thomas Minton (English potter), John Minton (British artist), Yvonne Minton (Australian opera singer), Mary Minton (novelist) and Sherman Minton (US Democratic senator).

-Film

-The titular character of the movie, 'Big Stan' starring Rob Schneider was named Stan Minton.
-The characters of Conrad and Wilma Minton (played by Lew Ayres and Herta Ware) also appeared in the episode, 'Old Flames' in 1980s crime drama, 'Cagney and Lacey'.